top of page

 How is Acorn Tree licensed?

-Acorn Tree Child Garden is licensed by the State of Minnesota as a Class A Family Childcare.
-A Class A license allows up to ten children total, with six of them preschool age.
+Acorn Tree Child Garden is licensed by the State of Minnesota as a Class C2 Family Childcare.
+A Class C2 license allows up to twelve children total, with up to ten of them under school age.

 bottom of page